openlawlibrary/pygls/examples/servers/README.md

 # Example Servers

+See the [docs](https://pygls.readthedocs.io/en/latest/servers/howto/use-the-pygls-playground.html#howto-use-pygls-playground) for instructions on how to run these in VSCode.

 | Filename | Works With | Description |
 |-|-|-|
 | `code_actions.py` | `sums.txt` | Evaluate sums via a code action |